What is an Email Client? And Do I Really Need One?

 If you’re on the hunt for an email app that cuts out all the fuss, Spark Mail is a solid pick.
 You can get it on Mac and Windows.
 Unlike many other email apps, Spark skips on stuff like task management and notes and focuses only on making email easier.

 It has a tidy layout with various view choices, a bunch of keyboard shortcuts for quicker actions, and several ways to sort your emails.
-The Smart Inbox feature automatically tucks away less important emails, like newsletters and sales deals, into a separate folder.
+The Smart Inbox feature automatically tucks away less important emails, like email marketing newsletters and sales deals, into a separate folder.
 It also detects and blocks spam mail.
 This way, your main inbox stays less cluttered.
 Plus, you can set reminders for your email chats and pin important ones to the top of your window, so they’re easy to find.

 Pros